Analytic Compactifications of C^2 part I - curvettes at infinity: Abstract

 \section{Abstract}

-We study compactifications of $\cc^2$ from the point of view of families of curve-germs associated with the curves at infinity.
-Our main tool is the {\em degree-wise Puiseux expansions} which parametrize the branch of these curve-germs near infinity.
-We give new (and simple) proofs of Jung's theorem about polynomial automorphisms of $\cc^2$ and Remmert and Van de Ven's result that $\pp^2$ is the only smooth analytic compactification of $\cc^2$ for which the curve at infinity is irreducible.
-We also classify the dual graphs for the minimal resolution of singularities of normal compactifications of $\cc^2$ with one irreducible curve at infinity.
-We show that a valuation on $\cc(x,y)$ centered at infinity determines a compactification of $\cc^2$ iff it is {\em positively skewed} in the sense of \cite{favsson-tree}.
+We study normal analytic compactifications of $\cc^2$ and describe their singularities and configuration of curves at infinity, in particular improving and generalizing results of \cite{brentonfication}.
+As a by product we give new proofs of Jung's theorem on polynomial automorphisms of $\cc^2$ and Remmert and Van de Ven's result that $\pp^2$ is the only smooth analytic compactification of $\cc^2$ for which the curve at infinity is irreducible.
+We also give a complete answer to the question of existence of compactifications of $\cc^2$ with prescribed divisorial valuations at infinity.
+In particular, we show that a valuation on $\cc(x,y)$ centered at infinity determines a compactification of $\cc^2$ iff it is {\em positively skewed} in the sense of \cite{favsson-tree}. \\